 Our Parquet read and write APIs have been refactored to improve ease of use and performance.
 This may break queries that use Parquet as a data source.
 Breaking Parquet changes include:

-• The Python API no longer uses the col_definition argument.
-It has been replaced with an optional table_definition argument for reading and writing.
-If not specified, the definition is derived from the table being written.
+argument for reading and writing.
+If not specified, the definition is derived from the table being written. - The

 NumPy version 2.0